anagha-google/ts22-just-enough-terraform-for-da/lab_guide_09_DPMS.md

 7. Validate the provisioning by going to Cloud Console -> Dataproc

-8. Run through these steps in the Dataproc GUI
+8. Run through these steps in the Dataproc GUI<br>
 a) Click on "Metastore" in the left navigation panel<br>
 b) Review the deployment<br>